nheesele/account_receivables_analysis/README.md

-# Account_receivables_analysis
+# Account Receivables Analysis
-Applying Data Analytics can help organizations enable a more advanced, data-driven approach to A/R management by analyzing historical invoice and payment data to identify risk patterns, predict late payments, and support more effective credit and collection strategies.
+This project utilizes a historical invoice and payment transactions dataset from a finance factoring context to explore billing methods, disputes, settlement timing, and payment delays through data analysis and visualization.

+The dataset contains information from 2,466 invoices, with invoices issued from January 2012 to December 2013 and payments settled from January 2012 to January 2014.
+Each record represents a unique invoice, identified by the